waywardphilosopher/parami/src/data/blog/Practice/2026-01-20-welcome-to-philosophy-as-practice.md

 Let’s keep moving and keep happy!

----
+* * *

 ## What is wisdom?

 Philosophy, according to the Greeks, is the love of wisdom.
 But what is wisdom?
 And—this is what we're more interested in during this course—what are the practices that sustain, nourish or cultivate wisdom?
+We are used to asking about what philosophers _think_, and thinking is certainly a part of wisdom.
+But we know that wisdom doesn't just involve _thinking wise thoughts_, but also involves _doing wise stuff_.
+So in this course, we're going to also be asking _what do philosophers do_?

 We're going to start today from our everyday understanding.
-Because wisdom *already* means something to us.
+Because wisdom _already_ means something to us.

 We all have friends who know just the right thing to say, at just the right time.
 Oh, we say, they're wise.
 And we all know people who are just, well... remarkably foolish.
 So what does it mean to be wise, or foolish?

 ## Writing exercise

 Who is the wisest person you know?
 Write about them for 8 minutes.
 Who are they?
 What makes them wise?
 How did they become wise, or how do they sustain their wisdom?

 ## Breakout groups

-- Who is your wise person?
+*   Who is your wise person?

-- What makes them wise?
+*   What makes them wise?

-- How did they become wise, or how do they sustain their wisdom?
+*   How did they become wise, or how do they sustain their wisdom?

 ## Mapping Wisdom

 Now, let's try to draw a map of the territory of wisdom, using the whiteboard tool.

 What is wisdom?
 And what are the practices that lead to, or that sustain, wisdom?